HenryAWE/asbind20/README.md

 The asbind20 library also provides tools for advanced users.
 You can find detailed examples in extensions and unit tests.

 ## 1. Generating Generic Wrapper at Compile-Time
 With the power of non-type template parameter (NTTP), asbind20 can generate generic wrapper by macro-free utilities.
+Additionally, it supports for wrapping a function with variable type (`?`).
 This can be useful for binding interface on platform without native calling convention support, e.g., Emscripten.

 ```c++
 // Helpers